 Step Five – Finished the Ends

-When you have finished laying the composite decking on concrete, you can now finish the decking ends.
-You can do that by using the picture framing method or add fascia boards on the decking edges.
+You can now finish the decking ends when you have finished laying the composite decking on concrete.
+You can do that by using the picture framing method or adding fascia boards on the decking edges.
 You can also choose to finish the decking ends by painting them with a matching colour.
 Your decking is set now; you can start using it right away.

 You can lay decking over concrete if you have an old concrete slab in your home.
 Start by installing a sleeper system before laying the decking board on the concrete.